Risks of Mixing Heroin With Other Addictive SubstancesYou are here:

 - Impaired cognitive functioning

 Fatal overdoses caused by fentanyl-heroin combinations involve rapid respiratory depression followed by sudden cardiac arrest.
-Many of the individuals don’t have time to get to a hospital.
+Because it is so sudden, many of the individuals don’t have time to get to a hospital.

 Heroin and fentanyl produce similar side effects such as: